lagoshny/ngx-hateoas-client/README.md

 }
 ```

-No you need extend it with `Resource` class:
+When extending it with `Resource` class it will look like:

 ```
 import { Resource } from '@lagoshny/ngx-hateoas-client';

-...

 export class Product extend Resource {